 On the top deck, all the way forward, is an outdoor suite area called Richard’s Rooftop.
 We got to enjoy this when sailing in a suite back in July.
 While it’s a lovely, and very tranquil place to relax, we didn’t spend a ton of time there, and in fact, we didn’t even go to the sail-away party.

 On this trip we had to try it, especially since we only had access during the party.
 Virgin serves complimentary sparkling wine for all during sail-away, which is a nice treat.
-At the Rooftop party, however, they pour Moët & Chandon - not a bad upgrade there, and a more relaxing vibe overall.
+At the Rooftop party, however, they pour Moët & Chandon - not a bad upgrade there, and their's a more relaxing vibe overall.
 This was actually pretty nice.

 We did notice some fine print that they may move this to The Perch (deck 17 aft) at their discretion, depending on how many people are booked.